 5. Elementary School MusicalSeason 12 Episode 12

 This episode turns the obvious tropes of coming-of-age films on its head.
-Mr Güermo, unlike every other father in those types of films, actively wants his boy to take up dancing rather play basketball as is he preference.
-The dance-obsessed father is a riot, and while "High School Musical" may not even be worth a half hour of satire, it's still cathartic to stab that brief insane fad with your steely knife when you have the chance.
+Mr Güermo, unlike every other father in those types of films, actively wants his boy to take up dancing rather than play basketball as is he preference.
+The dance-obsessed father is a riot, and while "High School Musical" may not even be worth a half-hour of satire, it's still cathartic to stab that brief insane fad with your steely knife when you have the chance.

 |"Remember, kids, if you smoke you could grow up to be a failure."|